 It is the responsibility of each family to ensure the appropriate travel documentation is in place prior to travel.
 Please advise us well in advance if you anticipate any difficulties with passports or visas needed for travel.
-The following list of documents should be provided by the student's family and will be kept safely by the Head of Residential Life while students are in residence:
+The following list of documents will be needed by the student's family in the application and visa process.
+The first three should be carried with the student when they travel:

 - Student's passport

 - Student's birth certificate copy

 - Yellow fever vaccination certificate

-- Copies of parents passports (or official identification document e.g. driving license, public health insurance card or birth certificate)
+- Copies of parents' passports (or official identification document e.g. driving license, public health insurance card or birth certificate)

 - Parental consent form

 - Legal custodianship document copy (if applicable)